asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 Producer{
 ...
         //High thruput settings
-        properties.setProperty(ProducerConfig.COMPRESSION_TYPE_CONFIG, "snappy");//use 1 for ordering
+        properties.setProperty(ProducerConfig.COMPRESSION_TYPE_CONFIG, "snappy");
-        properties.setProperty(ProducerConfig.LINGER_MS_CONFIG, "20");//use 1 for ordering
+        properties.setProperty(ProducerConfig.LINGER_MS_CONFIG, "20");
-        properties.setProperty(ProducerConfig.BATCH_SIZE_CONFIG, Integer.toString(32 * 1024));//use 1 for ordering
+        properties.setProperty(ProducerConfig.BATCH_SIZE_CONFIG, Integer.toString(32 * 1024));//use 1 for ordering and that is within the partitiion
 ...
 }
 ```

 * Idempotent Consumer
-    - Dup-detection is configurable; id based and handled well in messaging system rather than at the application level.
+    - Dup-detection is configurable; id based (either business key or a combination of say topic_partition_somekey) and handled well in messaging system rather than at the application level.
+App does not have to check if they have seen this message and discard, messaging system will take care.
+Btw there are implementations of these in other messaging systems like ActiveMQ as well.

 <br/>